-In the most recent strike of the textile workers in Lawrence, in February, 1931, when 10,000 workers under the leadership of the National Textile Workers' Union, tied up the plants of the American Woolen Co. in a struggle against an "efficiency" system which meant greater speed-up for the workers, a Catholic priest called upon the strikers, the large majority of whom were Catholics, to meet in conference with him and come to terms with the employers.
+In the important strike of the textile workers in Lawrence, in February, 1931, when 10,000 workers under the leadership of the National Textile Workers' Union, tied up the plants of the American Woolen Co. in a struggle against an "efficiency" system which meant greater speed-up for the workers, a Catholic priest called upon the strikers, the large majority of whom were Catholics, to meet in conference with him and come to terms with the employers.
 Resolutions against the strike were also passed by a body of Protestant ministers.
 In cooperation with a "citizens' committee" and the American Woolen Co., the priest carried on an energetic campaign with the slogans: "Labor and capital must get together," "Go back to work," "The American Woolen Co. is honest."
 When the strikers voted to refuse the invitation to a conference, the churches acquiesced in the campaign of terror unleashed against the strikers by the police, city and federal government, which resulted in the arrest and deportation proceedings against the strike leaders, the raiding of the union offices and intimidation and brutality against the strikers.
 Church bells were rung when the workers went back to work.
 Weeks after the strike, outside "liberal" church agencies protested against the police terror in an effort to save the reputation of the church among the workers.

-When "liberal" churchmen enter a strike situation they aim to 12 curb the militancy of the strikers by encouraging a spirit of compromise and arousing false hopes of a favorable settlement.
+When "liberal" churchmen enter a strike situation they aim to curb the militancy of the strikers by encouraging a spirit of compromise and arousing false hopes of a favorable settlement.
 At a time when workers are on strike because of the intolerable conditions under which they must work, these clergymen declare that the employers are their friends, that there is no class struggle, and that "mutual interests" should lead to compromise.
+During the inspiring mass strikes for union recognition after the passage of Section 7a of the NIRA, this form of intervention against strikes by religious leaders was particularly prevalent.
+The strike-breaking work of Archbishop Hanna during the general strike in San Francisco (1934), of Father Coughlin in Detroit, and of Father Haas in Minneapolis are notable examples.
+Clergymen of all denominations readily accepted positions on most Regional Labor Boards and added the influence of their religious authority to governmental pressure to prevent strikes for improved conditions.
+In some instances, they sactioned the acts of the vigilantes who sought to smash strikes with terror after unsuccessfully seeking to discredit them as being engineered by foreign radicals.